1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Medical History and Sexual Health Review

-We discuss your symptoms, past HPV exposure, and sexual activity to understand your risk factors.
+We talk about your symptoms, history of Harry Papillomavirus exposure, and sexual activity to determine your risk factors.

 Physical Exam